Aider-AI/aider/docs/ctags.md

 ## Future work

-Just as it was inefficient to send "the whole codebase" to GPT with every request, there are probably better approaches than sending "the whole repo map" with every request.
+Just as send "the whole codebase to GPT with every request" is not an efficient solution to this problem, there are probably better approaches than
+"send the whole repo map with every request".
-Sending a subset of the repo map would help `aider` work better with even larger repositories which have large maps:
+Sending an appropriate subset of the repo map would help `aider` work better with even larger repositories which have large maps:

 Some possible approaches to reducing the amount of map data are: